Chipotle vs Jalapeno: Smoke-Dried vs Fresh

 Quick Comparison

-Chipotle measures 3K–8K SHU while Jalapeño registers 3K–8K SHU — roughly equal in heat.
-Chipotle is known for its smoky and sweet flavor (C. annuum), while Jalapeño offers bright and grassy notes (C. annuum).
+Chipotle measures 3K–8K SHU while Jalapeño registers 3K–8K SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
+Chipotle is known for its smoky and sweet flavor (C. annuum), while Jalapeño offers Grassy, crisp, lightly sweet when red notes (C. annuum).

 Chipotle